MongoExpUser/Object-Storage-Interaction/README.md

 #

-This repo is based on the following packages :
+This repo is based on:

 Python v3.7.7 (https://docs.python.org/3.7/)